keu/docs/astro/manage-workspaces.md

 ## Manage Workspace Users

-As a Workspace Admin, you can add or remove users from your Workspace.
+As a Workspace Admin, you can add or remove users from your Workspace at any time.
+Before adding a user, make sure that the user is an existing member of your Organization.
+If the user is not, [invite them to Astro](add-user.md#step-1-invite-the-user-to-astro) before following the steps below.

 To add a user to a Workspace:

 1. In the Workspace view, go to the **Access** page.
 2. Click **Add member**.
 3. Specify the user's email and role within the Workspace.
 For more information about Workspace roles and permissions, see [User Permissions](user-permissions.md).

-From here, the user that you invite will receive an invite to join the Workspace via email.
-They must accept this invite before they appear as an active Workspace member in the **Access** tab.
+Once added, the user will see the Workspace listed on the **Overview** page of the Cloud UI.
+They will also appear as an active Workspace member in the **Access** tab.
 For more information about inviting users to Astronomer, see [Add User](add-user.md).

 ### Update or Remove a Workspace User

-To update a Workspace user's email or access to the Workspace:
+To update a Workspace user's access to the Workspace:

 1. In the Workspace view, go to the **Access** page.
 2. Click the **Edit** button next to the user's entry in the **Member** table:

     ![Edit Workspace user button](/img/docs/edit-workspace-user.png)

-From here, you can update a user's Workspace role, update their email, or remove the user from the Workspace.
+From here, you can either update a user's Workspace role or remove the user from the Workspace.

 ## Update a Workspace